NeerajaPullalarevu/Hospital-management-Database-project/README.md

 # Hospital-management-Database-project
 Hospital management system database project using JSP as a backend and SQL DBs to handle many operations.
 Features that can be handled:
 - Add patients and doctors
 - Control the departments that exists in hospital
-- Manage the hospotal's pharmacy by showing all available medecine that be found
+- Manage the hospital's pharmacy by showing all available medicine that be found

 ## ER-Diagram